 The more often we float, the more we discover what works for us.
 In the meantime, we can try to help you make the most of your float.

 Use the bathroom.
 Once you are in the tank we are pretty confident you won’t want to get out.
-If you need to go to the bathroom during your float, quickly rinse in the shower, throw on a towel and head to the bathroom.
+If you need to go to the bathroom during your float, be sure to rinse in the shower, throw on a towel and head to the bathroom.

 Avoid caffeine.
 For at least four hours before your float.
 Caffeine activates the body’s stress response and can hinder your ability to relax.

 Try different arm positions.
 We can hold tension in different parts of our bodies, which makes certain positions more comfortable than others, specifically for our neck and shoulders.
 Find what works for you.
-We offer an optional neck pillow, however we suggest first trying without it, as it can be a distraction.
+We offer an optional neck pillow, however, we suggest trying without it at first because you may not need it.

 Salt water on the face/eyes.
-Hang one of the provided towels in the float tank where it is easily accessible, so if you get a little salt water on your face you won’t have to get out to dry it off.
-If you get salt water in your eyes use the spray bottle of fresh water hanging in the tank to rinse.
+Hang the small face towel provided, in the float tank, where it is easily accessible so if you get a little salt water on your face you won’t have to get out to dry it off.
+If you get salt water in your eyes use the spray bottle of fresh water hanging on the tank to rinse.